ArtSabintsev/Solarized-Dark-for-Xcode/README.md

 ## Note

-I've moved away from using Solarized to a more _Night-Shift_-friendly theme, [Cognac](https://github.com/ArtSabintsev/Cognac), which has a theme for Xcode as well.
+I've moved away from using Solarized to a more _Night-Shift_-friendly palette.
+The name of this theme is [Cognac](https://github.com/ArtSabintsev/Cognac) and is available for [Xcode](https://github.com/ArtSabintsev/Cognac-Xcode) as well.

-I will still continue to support maintaining Solarized for the Xcode community.
+I will still continue to support maintaining this Solarized Dark theme for the Xcode community.

 ## Background
 This theme works with Xcode 8 and 9.